Introduction: Doctor of Optometry (OD)

 - A standard two-semester course or the quarter system equivalent.
 Need not be calculus based

-All courses must include laboratory.
+All courses must include a laboratory

 Mathematics: 3 semester credits

 - A course in analytic geometry or calculus

 - Statistics must be from a Department of Mathematics, Psychology, Sociology or Statistics.
 A biostatistics course is acceptable.
 Business and Economics courses will not meet this requirement

 - One course that has been taken from the Department of English or Writing is required (expository, technical, and scientific writing courses are strongly recommended).
 Speech and communication courses do not meet this requirement.
 Writing intensive courses from other departments like Philosophy or Religion are not acceptable unless designated as writing intensive on your official transcript or within the course syllabus.

 English Language Proficiency Policy

 A satisfactory command of the English language is required for admission to Pacific University.
 All students whose first language is not English must meet the English language proficiency requirement prior to admission.
 This requirement applies to all applicants, including resident aliens and citizens.
 Requiring valid proof of English language proficiency is a mandate of the College of Optometry; thus, only the College can approve exceptions.